Hanshika-Mehta/TechGig/Readme.md

 # Personal Budget Tracker

 A <b>Personal Budget Tracker</b> is a Full Stack application which uses ReactJs as frontend and Django REST framework as Backend  , which allows users to manage their income and expenses.
-The application will enable users to add, edit, and delete transactions.The functionalities are :
+The application will enable users to add, edit, and delete transactions as well provide the ultimate feature of already adding up the necessity items to the list every month , so in case the user forgots to add , they are already added .The functionalities are :
 <br/>
  - <b>User Authentication</b>: Enable user registration and login functionality using Django's REST framework authentication system.
 <br />